-This documentation describes and provides examples of some of the useful attribute and spatial filters you can append to your changeset request, allowing you to maintain a subset of a dataset.
+This documentation describes some of the attribute and spatial filters you can add to your changeset request.
+This lets you maintain a subset of a dataset.

 You can run these CQL filter queries by copying and pasting the example URLs into your browser’s address bar after replacing the YOUR_API_KEY placeholder with your API key.
-As the more complex OGC filter method is comparable to those used for changeset scripted process, some of the examples below are also provided in OGC format.
+The more complex OGC filter method is comparable to those used for changeset scripted process, so some of the examples are also provided in OGC format.

 See our documentation on advanced WFS filtering for more examples (links below).

 Filtering and change actions